 Every entree has a primary ingredient and a secondary ingredient, etc. Yet it’s amazing the number of companies who do not have a firm idea of just what their company ingredients are, and in what order.
 Is it mainly cheese and pasta?
 Or beans and tofu?
 In an effort to be all things to all people, the temptation is to not commit to any recipe.
 But that would be the equivalent of having a restaurant that says “We serve food.”
 Sure, it would theoretically apply to 100% of the population, but in actuality, few diners would venture in.

 That’s because each customer is craving something unique, something specific.
 It could be Mediterranean, Mexican, seafood, fast food, sit down, take out, etc. If your brand was a restaurant, what would you be serving?
 How would you be serving it?
 To answer these important questions you need to know what’s in your pantry!
 What ingredients does your company possess and in what quantities?
 How do you like to serve it up?

-Starting Your List – Create Your Recipe
+Starting Your Company Naming Process – Create Your Recipe

 Begin by first taking stock of what it is your company, product or service does well.
 Are you known for quality, innovation, service, creativity, efficiency, responsiveness, customization, selection, style?
 Feel free to list as many things as possible and then begin to prioritize that list.
 Just like the recipe, you need to focus on key ingredients.
 What is your key ingredient?
 Knowing this is vital to creating a compelling, congruent brand name.
 You must lead with something or your brand will be tasteless.